HSE statistics | Some progress but fatal injury rate remains ‘broadly flat’

 Protect your people and your business with WorkNest

-A serious health and safety incident is every employer’s worst nightmare, but if you’re not an expert, it can all too easy to miss the mark, leaving your business exposed to fines, prosecution and reputational damage.
+A serious health and safety incident is every employer’s worst nightmare, but if you’re not an expert, it can all too easy to miss the mark.
+This puts your people at risk and leaves your business exposed to fines, prosecution and reputational damage.

 From dedicated consultant support and annual audits to simple risk management software, our fixed-fee service provides all the advice, guidance and tools you need to protect your people from harm and prevent your organisation from falling foul of the law, enabling you to operate with complete peace of mind.